FWA Footballer of the Year Award

 THIS YEAR’S WINNER:

-Arsenal captain Robin van Persie was named the Footballer of the Year 2012 by the Football Writers’ Association.
+Jordan Henderson was voted the Footballer of the Year for 2020 by the Football Writers’ Association.